bingomanatee/propper/README.md

 This is a utility for creating class properties with optional validation, type criteria, regex filters, etc.
-It is middleware for Object.createProperty.
+It is middleware for Object.createProperty on an es6 Class prototype.

 field validation in OOP is a bit tedious; you have to define rules for a field, define an overall validator for the instance and